b0ryakha/Moonshine-Lua-loader/API.md

 cursor.in_window(): bool
 ```

-Returns true if cursor in window, else false or nil on failure.
+Returns true if cursor in window, else false.

 ---